SystemsGenetics/granny/demo/README.md

     <img src="images/segmented_images/demo_image_14.png" width="100" />
 </p>

+---

+## <a name="scald"></a> Superficial Scald Rating

-2. With individual apples extracted to your `"results"`, run Granny with a `"scald"` action
+With individual apples extracted to your "results", run Granny with a "scald" action

 ```bash
 granny --action scald --image_dir ./results/segmented_images/ --num_instances 2
 ```

-to get
+to get the following images, and a `ratings.csv` file containing scald area for each intance.

 1st row: